This page is about the sun8i_emac/dwmac-sun8i driver which handles the integrated Ethernet MAC of A83T/H3/A64.

 - RX/TX CSO (CheckSum Offload)

-The second is dwmac-sun8i, this a glue to the stmmac driver.
+Linux driver is dwmac-sun8i, a glue to the stmmac driver.
 You can find the latest version at https://github.com/montjoie/linux/tree/dwmac-sun8i-current

 The H3 SoC is well supported, and no tweaks are necessary for all MII types (Internal MII, RGMII).